wp-plugins/refer-a-friend-widget-for-wp/readme.txt

 * Changed the plugin behavior from inserting the a button into the end of each post into inserting referral program "badge" (tab) into every page.
 * Removed debug error reporting
 * Fixed incorrect cURL option leading to error on plugin activation

+= 1.1.1 =
+* Updated description, installation instructions and screenshots to match the current version

 == Screenshots ==